-Deer are probably Australia’s worst emerging pest problem, causing damage to the natural environment and agricultural businesses.
+Deer are probably Australia’s worse emerging pest animal problem, causing damage to the natural environment and agricultural businesses.
 Populations are expanding and deer are invading new areas, many due to deliberate introductions by recreational hunters.

-We have called called on these states to fall into line with Queensland and South Australia by declaring deer feral pests.
-We advocate eradication of populations where it is possible and control to protect the environment.
+We are calling on all states and territories in Australia to treat feral deer as a pest species and advocate eradication of populations where it is possible and control to protect the environment.

 - Latest push for recreational hunting in WA national parks (Jun 2014) >>